Final dispute over undefined vs null in JS/TS

 Summary

-It is hard for me to justify using null
+It is hard for me to justify using null.
+The only use cases where it has

-support and interoperability.
+clear upper hand are JSON support and interoperability.
 In all other cases the

-is way more practical.
+difference is negligible or undefined is way more practical.
 It feels

 like language itself, with features like optional chaining and default values,

-and it is never a good idea to fight with the
+pushes us to use undefined and it is never a good idea to fight with the

 accidentally not returning a value from the function or not initialising a

-much more explicit and forces use to deal with it.
+undefined much more explicit and forces use to deal with it.
 Since I

-exclusively many years ago, I don’t recall any
+start using undefined exclusively many years ago, I don’t recall any

-accidents cause by using it instead of null
+accidents cause by using it instead of null.
+On the other hand I have one

 less thing to worry about.
 No more questions like: Should I use undefined

-in given case?
+or null in given case?
 Or what and why someone used in given situation?

 In a team it is especially useful to have rules that are easy to follow by